astronomer/airflow-guides/guides/airflow-vs-oozie.md

 # Airflow Overview

-Below is a quick summary of Airflow, but check out our [Intro to Airflow](https://www.astronomer.io/guides/intro-to-airflow/) guide if you're interested in learning more.

 Created by [Airbnb Data Engineer Maxime Beauchemin](https://www.linkedin.com/in/maximebeauchemin), Airflow is an open source workflow management system designed for authoring, scheduling, and monitoring workflows as [DAGs, or directed acyclic graphs](https://www.astronomer.io/guides/dags/).
 All workflows are designed in python and it is currently the most popular open source workflow management tool on the market.

 # Oozie Overview